lmuntaner/tech-introduction-product-people/docs/databases/README.md

 # Introduction to Databases

-This module will cover the basics of Data Bases.
+This module will cover the basics of Databases.

-We will take a closer look at relational data bases.
+We will take a closer look at relational databases.
 They are the most commonly used.
 What you learn with them can be applied to most of the non-relational ones.

 * [Databases](./databases.md)
 * [Relational Databases](./relational.md)